-Red wine can help to reduce the risk of heart disease, it also slows down ageing and age related brain decline.
+Red wine can help to reduce the risk of heart disease, it also slows down aging and age-related brain decline.

-Red wines with higher tannin are better for you than those with lesser tannin (astringency).
+Red wines with higher tannins are better for you than those with lesser tannins (astringency).
 Younger red wines and those with less than 13% alcohol are ‘healthier’.

-Hundreds of flavors such as cherry, herbs, berries etc. are associated with red wine.
-However, all these flavors and aromas are a result of chemical reactions occuring during the fermentation and ageing process (Oak barrels are used for ageing).
+Hundreds of flavors such as cherry, herbs, berries, etc. are associated with red wine.
+However, all these flavors and aromas are a result of chemical reactions occurring during the fermentation and aging process (Oak barrels are used for aging).
 No additives are used to enhance flavor.

 White wine originated at least 2500 years ago.
 It is made from green grapes, which, according to Science, are most probably a genetic mutation of the original blue/purple grapes.
 (Pinot Noir and Pinot Grigio have the same DNA)

 Among the various types of white wine, dry white wine is the most common.
-It is derived from complete fermentation of the naturally occurring sugars in the grapes.
-In case of sweeter white wines, the fermentation is interrupted to achieve the desired level of sweetness, acidity and flavor.
+It is derived from the complete fermentation of the naturally occurring sugars in the grapes.
+In the case of sweeter white wines, the fermentation is interrupted to achieve the desired level of sweetness, acidity, and flavor.

 White wines are usually consumed as an aperitif.
 The dryness of white wine is perfect for cleansing the palate.
-They are paired with lighter meats such as chicken, fish etc. However, as you may already know, acidity cuts through fat (lemon and butter is a classic combination).
-Hence, white wine can also be a great accompaniment with fattier cuts of meat.
+They are paired with lighter meats such as chicken, fish, etc. However, as you may already know, the acidity cuts through fat (lemon and butter is a classic combination).
+Hence, white wine can also be a great accompaniment to fattier cuts of meat.

-This way, as the skin is in contact with the juice for only a small amount of time, it imparts a pink tinge instead of the full red color.
+This way, as the skin is in contact with the juice for only a small amount of time, it imparts a pink tinge instead of a full red color.